Music Release’s

 The band’s name was no accident.
 Sankofa is a word and guiding philosophy from Ghana’s Akan people, meaning “to go back and fetch it” or “reach back to propel forward.”
 Symbolized by a mythical bird with its head turned backward, an egg in its mouth, and feet facing forward, the concept emphasizes learning from the past to strengthen the present and future.
 That philosophy is embedded in To My Chagrin—a record that feels aware of what came before it, even as it pushes forward with urgency and conviction.

 For new listeners, To My Chagrin isn’t just an EP—it’s a document of a moment, a philosophy, and the early creative spark of an artist still shaping the future by understanding the past.
+Be on the lookout for Sankofa’s Debut Studio album.

 Kendra Foster